lupyuen/remote-pinetime-bot/README.md

 ![Making the Remote PineTime Enclosure](https://lupyuen.github.io/images/remote-pinetime-enclosure2.jpg)

-## TODO
+## Completed Features

 1. Write Semihosting Debug Log to a separate Telegram Channel

-1. Throttle the number of Semihosting messages that will be logged to the Telegram Channel
+1. Throttle the number of Semihosting messages that will be logged to the Telegram Channel (2 messages per second)

 1. Allow Semihosting Debug Log and Firmware Flashing to coexist (they both use OpenOCD)